Rising Star (American TV series)

 Rising Star is an American reality television singing competition which began airing on ABC on June 22, 2014.
 It was based on the international franchise series Rising Star itself based on the Israeli singing competition HaKokhav HaBa (meaning "The Next Star") made by Keshet Broadcasting Ltd. The program format lets viewers vote for contestants via mobile apps.
 It was filmed live in Los Angeles.
 The show was also carried in Canada, with advertising simultaneous substitution and voting access on CTV.

 Jesse Kinch was the winner of Rising Stars only season with a vote of 76%.
 Macy Kate held the record of the highest score with 93%; she would eventually finish in ninth place.
 Daniel & Olivia held the record of the lowest score with 6%, and eventually finished in last place (both Macy Kate and Daniel & Olivia were in the first episode).
 Rising Star aired its final episode on August 24, 2014, and was cancelled shortly afterwards due to low ratings.

 Format

 The app used to collect votes from the viewers.
 The blue or red arrows would be swiped to indicate a "yes" or "no" vote for each performance.

 In contrast to other singing competition TV shows which feature a cast of celebrity judges, Rising Star featured a cast of celebrity experts and considers the viewers at home the judges.
 During each performance, the audience at home was able to decide in real time whether or not a contestant was sent through to the next round by using a mobile voting app.

 While the viewers at home were considered the "judges", the expert panelists (Brad Paisley, Kesha, and Ludacris) also influence the vote.
-For the first six shows, a yes vote from one of the judges added 7% to the performer's total; this total was reduced by 2% for every show afterwards until the final episode.
+For the first six shows, a yes vote from one of the judges added 7% to the performer's total; this total was reduced by 2% for every show afterwards until the final episode, where it counts as a home audience vote.